Whistleblowers in the Intelligence Community:

 CII Board of Directors

 The CII's Board of Directors is an integral part of the exciting steps being taken to become a vibrant and effective voice to support CIA and other intelligence officers for their good faith service to the Nation and to offer informational programs that enhance the public's awareness of the challgenges and risks facing intelligence officers.
-The Board consists of John Gannon (Chairman), George Jameson (President), Bill Murray (Vice President), Chuck Campbell, Mary Corrado, Dawn Eilenberger, John Nelson, and Alan Wade.
-Francie Schilling is CII's Corporate Secretary.
+The Board consists of John Gannon (Chairman), George Jameson (President and Co-Founder), Bill Murray (Vice President and Co-Founder), Vaughn Bishop, Chuck Campbell, Mary Corrado, Dawn Eilenberger, John Nelson, and Alan Wade.
+Francie Schilling is CII's Corporate Secretary, and Robert Rizzi is the Legal Advisor.
 (See more about CII's mission, vision, and directors and officers.)

 CII on Federal News Radio